bbaker2/slashcord/docs/tutorial/responding.md

 # Command Usages via Annotations
 ## Handling Command
 Any public method can be used to receive a command.
-The method can either be a void or any return type that supports `String.valueOf(Object)`.
+The method can either be a void or any return type has overridden the `toString()` method.
 See the below for the multiple ways to do the same thing
 ```java
 @SlashCommand(command = "say-hello")